The LDI Architects Program

 Meet the passionate professionals in the LDI Architects program.
 Every one of them is a volunteer—they’re doing this because they believe in it.

-The 2025 cohort features 33 talented individuals, grouped into four key areas of expertise.
-Each working group is led by two Legal Data Intelligence founding members.
+The 2026 cohort features 49 talented individuals, grouped into four key areas of expertise.

 Disputes & Investigations